mitin001/blog/2026/03/30/modern-operating-systems-06.md

 # 6. Deadlocks

-This chapter of [Modern Operating Systems](../../../2026/01/06/modern-operating-systems.md) answered five questions about situations where two processes are stuck waiting for each other.
+This chapter of [Modern Operating Systems](../../../2026/01/06/modern-operating-systems.md) answered six questions about situations where two processes are stuck waiting for each other.

 ## When should an operating system look for deadlocks?